 Sarah Schwartz, B.S., 2nd year Ph.D. candidate in Physics at MSU

 Sarah received a B.S. in Mathematics, minoring in Physics, from the University of Southern Indiana in 2014.
 She was a participant in Michigan State University’s REU program in 2013.
 During that program and since she has been studying beta delayed proton-gamma emissions from 26P to 25Al to find the absolute intensities of the 25Al gamma rays emitted and has also focused on analyzing Doppler-broadening effects from that decay due to the recoil velocity of 25Al.
 She is currently preparing a paper on that work.

 Madison is conducting research as part of Michigan State University's REU program.
-Her project involves simulating the performance of a new beta-delayed proton detector using different gas compositions.
+Her project involves simulating the performance of a new beta-delayed proton detector using different gas compositions and detector geometries.

 Tyler Miller, Senior in Chemistry and Physics at MSU

 Tyler is conducting research as a Professorial Assistant.
 His project is related to a new beta-delayed proton detector.